Sunny Garcia

-Vincent Sennen "Sunny" Garcia (born January 14, 1970) is an American professional surfer.
-He grew up in Waianae, Hawaii and, after leaving school, debuted on the 1986 Gotcha Pro at Sandy Beach, Oahu, beating the 1984 champ Tom Carroll.
+Vincent Sennen "Sunny" Garcia (born January 14, 1970) is an American professional surfer from Waianae, Hawaii.
+After leaving school he debuted on the 1986 Gotcha Pro at Sandy Beach, Oahu, beating the 1984 champ Tom Carroll.

-His top surfing achievement was becoming the ASP WCT World Champion in 2000 but Garcia also holds the record for most WQS event wins, 22, and holds six Triple Crown of Surfing titles.
+His top surfing achievement was becoming the ASP WCT World Champion in 2000.
+Garcia also holds the record for most WQS event wins (22 wins) and holds six Triple Crown of Surfing titles.
 In addition, he was the second professional surfer to win over $1 million in prize money.

-He initially retired in 2005 but is now competing again, although in 2008, his hopes for ASP World Tour qualification were dashed with early elimination in the O'Neill World Cup of Surfing.
+He initially retired in 2005 but returned to competition.
+In 2008, his hopes for ASP World Tour qualification were dashed with early elimination in the O'Neill World Cup of Surfing.

-Garcia has been a controversial figure, depicted as both volatile and easygoing by those who have met him.
 He has served prison time for tax evasion and was arrested for fighting.
-He is known as a tough competitor but also someone who owes success to the anger he feels when surfing, which he often takes out physically on his competitors.